 7. Curly Crew Cut

-A great thing about the crew cut is that it suits all hair types, including curly.
+A great thing about the crew cut is that it suits all hair types, including curly hair.
 So, if you have curly locks, consider the look for your next hairstyle.
-By opting for a crew cut, you’ll be selecting a stylishly short haircut that will keep any wild waves and curls under control.
+By opting for this style, you’ll be selecting a stylishly short haircut that will keep any wild waves and curls under control.
 While the length on top will be just enough to show off your natural texture and style, the shaved sides will keep everything neat and elegant.
 As such, the look is perfect for both in the office and after hours.

 9. Ivy League Crew Cut

 An Ivy League crew cut, which is sometimes just known as an Ivy League, is a longer version of the classic crew cut.
 The style, which also originates from American Ivy League schools like Harvard and Princeton, features hair on top of the head that is long enough to wear with a side part.
 Overall, the appearance of this cut is dapper and seriously stylish.
 The look also makes a fantastic option for anyone who is thinking of growing out a current crew cut into a longer style.
 Just remember to keep the sides neatly tapered, and the top combed to perfection.

 10. Crew Cut Blowout

 Combining a crew cut with a blowout can create a seriously cool look.
 The style, which is perfect for gents who prefer their cut with a little attitude, can be achieved by receiving a classic crew cut with an inch or two of length on top.
 Then, after washing, blow-dry hair while using the air to push strands up at the roots.
 Once hair is standing up and dry, use some pomade to complete to style before sealing it with hairspray.

 11. Afro Crew Cut